kishorekkota/ApiExtension/README.md

 - Options#2) Second App will be running in a seperate POD.
 This model can launch Second App in a POD that is running in same Kuberenetes Node or someother node.
 Depending on POD running in same node or else where, this add additional latency to the API Execution.

+### How to run ?

+Both application are built using Spring Boot.

+Second application is running in Port 8082.

+Folder `deployment` has Kube Deployment Config for Deployment, Service and Ingress.

+(To Be Worked)Folder `deployment_pod` has Kube Deployment Config for Deployment, Service and Ingress for POD based connectivity.